rsstdd/gym-tracker/database/DATABASE_DESIGN.md

 This schema provides a comprehensive structure for tracking user progress, managing predefined and custom workout programs, and monitoring exercise performance and exertion levels.

 ### 1. Users Table

-#### Purpose: Stores information about the users of the application.
+#### Purpose: Stores information about the users of the application

 - **id**: SERIAL PRIMARY KEY
 - **username**: VARCHAR(255) NOT NULL UNIQUE
 - **email**: VARCHAR(255) NOT NULL UNIQUE
 - **password_hash**: VARCHAR(255) NOT NULL

 ### 2. Exercises Table

-#### Purpose: Stores information about different exercises available in the application.
+#### Purpose: Stores information about different exercises available in the application

 - **id**: SERIAL PRIMARY KEY
 - **name**: VARCHAR(255) NOT NULL
 - **description**: TEXT